Yuying-Jin/DIGIT400static/note/NOSE_on_Ubuntu.md

-# INSTALL NOSE in Ubuntu
+# INSTALL NOSE on Ubuntu

 ## Why to edit this note?